nxu22/nxu22/README.md

 <h1 align="center">Hi, I'm Nan 👋</h1>
-<h3 align="center">I build production AI agents & automation that prioritize accuracy and safety over flashy demos</h3>
+<h3 align="center">I build production AI agents & automation that prioritize accuracy and safety </h3>

 <p align="center">
   Answers grounded in real data, with cited sources.
-Guardrails and human-in-the-loop review where the stakes are high, so the AI never acts unilaterally — because in production, <b>being wrong quietly is worse than saying "I'm not sure."</b> Deployed to the cloud, not left as a demo.
+Guardrails and human-in-the-loop review where the stakes are high, so the AI never acts unilaterally — because in production, <b>being wrong quietly is worse than saying "I'm not sure."</b> Deployed to the cloud
 </p>

 <p align="center">